Shehab-H/EgyTour/README.md

 - Read & write reviews about different places and services
 - Schedule trips
 - Posts System to share your moments with friends
-- add friends to your scheduled trips to be able to see it and interact with it's activities
+- Add friends to your scheduled trips to be able to see it and interact with it's activities
-- trip photowall to share trip images
+- Trip photowall to share trip images

 ## Technologies Used